How to Fight Fair in Relationships: 9 Rules That Protect Your Love

 Try a Mini-Challenge

-Pick a small, low-stakes disagreement.
+Pick a small, low-stakes disagreement

-Use at least three of these rules.
+Use at least three of these rules

-See how different the conversation feels.
+Notice how different the conversation feels

 Bottom line: Fighting fair isn't about avoiding conflict—it's about protecting the relationship while you work through it.
 And when you do that, disagreements can actually make you stronger together.